Best PDF Apps for Students to Read, Edit and Annotate

 But beyond everything it is a PDF editor as well.
 With its PDF editing tools, you can manage pages, remove clutter and fix mistakes as if you were typing on a Word document.
 PDF Reader Pro also has the OCR function that recognizes text in images and convert them into editable texts.

-In addition to these seven PDF apps, there are five more apps that I can wholeheartedly recommend to students.
+In addition to these nine PDF apps, there are eight more apps that I can wholeheartedly recommend to students.